 Another important way to prepare your family for your passing is to write a will, so there’s no confusion over who will inherit your estate and assets once you’re gone.
 If you don’t have a next of kin, consider choosing a person you trust to take on the responsibilities of your end-of-life care and funeral arrangements.
 Consider a prepaid funeral to take off the financial burden for your loved ones, and to rest in the knowledge that your money is being properly managed and taken care of.

 We’re always here to talk.
 Affordable Cremations is a family-owned funeral business that is compassionate towards your wishes and those of your family.
-Give us a call on 1300 95 95 35 during any time of the day for more information about our services.
+Contact us during any time of the day for more information about our services.